 Before Brandy's father died, he asked each of his children to promise they would earn a college degree.
 "I've done it," Brandy said.
 "I am so excited to be able to honor him and earn my degree at St. Ambrose.
 I know he is here watching me and is proud of me, as well as my grandma."

-The Nursing degree Brandy Jurevitz was awarded Dec.
-14 honored her accomplishments, hard work and drive to care for others.
+Brandy's nursing degree honored her accomplishments, hard work, and drive to care for others.
 It also honored two of the most significant people in her life: her late father and grandmother.